Rainbow-Dreamer/Ideal-Piano/User Manuals/English/Settings Manual.md

 change_pause_key_clear_notes: key used with function keys to change whether the display of the currently played note is cleared when paused

-load_sound: whether to load the sound source and play it when playing (set to False when using with the host)
+load_sound: whether to load the sound source and play it when playing (set to False when using with DAW)

+use_midi_output: whether to connect to MIDI output port when playing

 show_key: whether to show the name of the keys of the computer keyboard when playing on it